tgip-work/gitlab-runner/README.md

 * When connecting to an enterprise Gitlab, verify that the Gitlab master allows connections from your AWS VPC your runner is setup in.
 Talk to your Gitlab enterprise system administrator.

 * The Subnet you are using might not have internet access to download the software it need for the setup.
-Go to VPC console and check the Route Table for the Subnet.
-If it looks as the picture below (i.e. no route to Internet) try another Subnet.
+Go to the [VPC console](https://console.aws.amazon.com/vpc?#subnets) and check the Route Table for the Subnet.
+If it looks as the picture below (i.e. has no route to Internet) try installing in another Subnet.

 ![](images/privatesubnet-no-internet.png)